How To Buy A House In Japan As A Foreigner

 4. A loan from a Japanese bank

-While not always required, such as when paying in full or making the payment in cash, obtaining a loan is always easier said than done.
+Loans are not always required, such as when paying in full or making the payment in cash.

-Some Japanese banks will have special financing options or incentives when buying property in Japan.
+However, some Japanese banks offer special financing options or incentives for those who are interested in buying property in Japan.

 So contact your Japanese bank to see their options.